-Applicants should send a 2-page CV as well as a 500-word project description that describes the overall research project, identifies the importance of specific CBI collections, and discusses the projected outcome (journal article, book chapter, museum exhibit, etc.).
-Applicants are strongly encouraged to examine the extensive on-line finding guides to CBI’s 200-plus archival collections at www.cbi.umn.edu/collections/archmss.html.
-Applicants should estimate how many days they plan to use CBI collections during their visit (travel should generally be in the calendar year of the award).
-To be eligible, scholars will reside outside the Twin Cities metropolitan region.
+Applicants should send a 2-page CV as well as a 500-word project description that describes the overall research project, dentifies the importance of specific CBI collections, and discusses the projected outcome (journal article, book chapter, museum exhibit, etc.).
+Applicants are strongly encouraged to examine the extensive on-line finding guides to CBI’s 200-plus archival collections www.cbi.umn.edu/collections/archmss.html.
+Applications not indicating (likely) collections you are interested in for your project will not be considered.

-Notification of awards will be made within four weeks, and travel can commence directly thereafter.
-Questions pertaining to collection content and access can be directed to R. Arvid Nelsen, CBI Archivist, at email@example.com.
-Please direct questions about the Arthur Norberg Travel Fund to Jeffrey Yost, CBI Associate Director, firstname.lastname@example.org, 612.624.5050.
-For additional information, see www.cbi.umn.edu.
+Notification of awards will be made by mid-February and scanning orders can commence directly thereafter.
+Questions pertaining to collection content and access can be directed to Amanda Wick, CBI Interim Archivist, at firstname.lastname@example.org.
+Please direct questions about the Arthur Norberg Travel Fund to Jeffrey Yost, CBI Director, email@example.com For additional information, see www.cbi.umn.edu.

-Materials must be submitted by email to email@example.com or postmarked no later than January 15, 2015.
+Materials must be received by CBI no later than January 15, 2021.

 Charles Babbage Institute: Norberg Travel Grant